Our website relies on funding from our readers, and we may receive a commission when you make a purchase through the links on our site.

 Cons:

-Download: You can start a 30-day free trial.
+You can register for a 30-day free trial.

 2. WMI Explorer (CodePlex)

-The WMI Explorer distributed by CodePlex is a favourite tool.
+The WMI Explorer distributed by CodePlex is a top tool.
 It offers a modern, intuitive interface over what can be a very difficult to discern system.

 It exposes the WQL query to get your selected object or properties, as well as script generation to give you the corresponding PowerShell/VBScript to get them.
 This can be especially helpful when working with portions of the Windows system that PowerShell does not cover with Cmdlets yet.